-Checklists consider up-front planning of work scope while limiting the freedom and creativity of a pentester.
-While the latter may or may be not a drawback, checklists are all about planning the pentest as a predefined set of tests, according to or methodology.
+Checklists are based on up-front planning of work scope while limiting the freedom and creativity of a pentester.
+While the latter may (not) be a drawback, checklists are all about planning the pentest as a predefined set of tests, according to or methodology.

 Some customers select this approach because it is compelling in being rather straightforward and simple.
-By using this approach, it is quite easy to generate security assessment reports.
-Upon performing a certain set of tests, the client receives evidence of success or failure of the penetration attempt.
-Thus, you can easily establish the baseline for the project report, which also brings in a relative simplicity of determining the labor intensity, and hence, calculating the project costs.
+This allows to easily generate security assessment reports.
+Upon conducting a specific set of tests, the client receives the evidence of success or failure of the penetration attempt.
+Thus, one can easily establish the baseline for the project report, making it relatively easy to determine labor intensity, and hence, calculate the project costs.

-The core problem here is that pentests are always limited in time, tempting (and forcing) pentesters to record a negative result for a difficult test vector.
+The core issue here is that pentests are always limited in timeframes, tempting (and forcing) pentesters to record a negative result for a difficult test vector.
 This temptation grows dramatically, especially when the pentesters’ remuneration does not depend on the fact of penetration.

 Possible drawbacks: in the end, the checklist results may appear to be very far from reality.
-The core problem is that a pentest, by definition, is an imitation of the cybercriminal’s actions.
+A pentest, by definition, is an imitation of the cybercriminal’s actions.
 With constricted timeframes, the cybersecurity expert should not go through all the tests one-by-one.
-Instead, the expert is forced to test only those areas that most likely will bring a striking, clear result — penetration.
-The choice of the target areas is based mainly on specialists’ experience.
+Instead, the expert is forced to test only those areas that most possibly could bring a striking, clear result – penetration.
+It is the specialists’ experience, which is the most instrumental for the choice of the target areas.

 Red Teaming: Capture the Flaw

-The Red Teaming approach is not a mere remote attack on the network with the help of zero-day exploits, freely sold and bought on the black markets of the Darknet.
+The Red Teaming approach is not a mere remote attack on the network with the help of zero-day exploits, distributed on the black markets of the Darknet.
 The most realistic mode of penetration testing, the Red Teaming approach brings forward pentesters’ creative freedom along with high motivation and their good reputation.